vividfax/p5.sketchbook/README.md

 ### Update and draw the current page

-Where book.onPage(n) updates and draws the nth page in the sketchbook.
-Pages will only update and draw when they are the active page.
+Where book.onPage(n) updates and draws the nth page in the sketchbook, only if it is the current page that's being shown.

     function draw() {